Balancing Transparency and Privacy: The Role of Document Redaction

 Automatic Detection and Redaction

-Document redaction software capabilities like keyword redaction enable quick redaction of complex information that doesn't follow any particular pattern like confidential information or trade secrets.
+Document redaction software capabilities like keyword redaction enable quick redaction of complex information that doesn't follow any particular pattern, like confidential information or trade secrets.

 Bulk Document Redaction